christoph2497/foreman-installation-and-configuration/README.md

 ##
 You will also need to create a new ssh-key pair and place it in the `files` directory Keep in mind that you name your public key `id_rsa.pub` and your private key `id_rsa` otherwise it won't work.

 ```
 ssh-keygen -t rsa
 ```
+If you want to use another encritpion algorithm, you need to adjust the playbook accordingly!

+##
 Your files directory should now look like this

 ```